 Stay in St Julian’s Bay if you’re looking for malta’s best nightlife, you want plenty of tourist facilities, you want accommodation for all budgets, you are traveling as a group.

-There is also a rocky and pebbly beach Qawra Point Beach (Ta Fra Ben Beach), an artificial sandy beach at Buġibba Perched Beach, and a few smaller spots for swimming in St. Paul’s Bay such as Bajja tax-Xama, Bajja ta’ l-Għażżenin, and Fekruna Beach.
+There are also Qawra Point Beach (Ta Fra Ben Beach), an artificial sandy, rocky and pebbly beach at Buġibba Perched Beach, Bajja tax-Xama, Bajja ta’ l-Għażżenin, and Fekruna Beach.

 This Northern part of the island has fewer historical sites, and the activities here are more beach holiday-oriented.
 One notable place of interest to visitors is Malta’s National Aquarium, a diverting place to check out some aquatic life.